[block id="currency-converter"] [block id="currency-converter"]

 Prostate problems

-Inflammation or infection of the prostate gland can cause pain and cramping.
+Some studies have also shown that inflammation or infection of the prostate gland can cause pain and cramping.
 This pain may radiate to the scrotum and cause sperm cramp.
 In some cases, prostate problems can also cause issues with ejaculation, which can lead to cramping.

 Click here to order fekomi prostate solution